Caleb and his cycling friends at Ragbrai

 How far was it from Des Moines?
 Did you hitch a ride out there?

-It was about a five-hour drive all the way on the other side of the state, on the top left corner.
-The day before I didn’t know how I was going to get there and was frantically trying to find rides.
-I ended up meeting up with a friend who was heading there too, which was really convenient.
+It was about a five-hour drive on the other side of the state, on the top left corner.
+I didn’t know how to get there the day before and was frantically trying to find rides.
+I ended up meeting up with a friend heading there, too, which was convenient.

 How much does it cost to participate in the event?

 I did not register and did it for free.
-But basically you would pay $175 and they give you a bracelet.
-If you fall behind a wagon will pick you up, if something happens to your bike they’ll stop and help you fix it and you get discounts on food every day.
-So if you pay for it there is a lot of benefits that you get.
-I didn’t have the money to register, so I was just winging it there whole time.
+Basically, you would pay $175, and they would give you a bracelet.
+If you fall behind, a wagon will pick you up; if something happens to your bike, they’ll stop and help you fix it, and you get discounts on food every day.
+So if you pay for it, you get a lot of benefits.
+I didn’t have the money to register, so I was winging it there the whole time.

 Do you plan on doing it again next year?